Introduction

 Visit https://link.tidal.com/XXXXX to log in, the code will expire in 300 seconds

-Copy paste the URL and point your browser there.
+Copy the URL and paste it to your browser.
 You will be presented with a Tidal authentication screen.
 Log in with your username and password (if you weren’t logged in already), and then click on the "Authorize application" (or the button with some similar text).
-After that, you will get an output from the script as follows:
+After that, you will get an output from the script, which will include a json file.
+This is the content that you should store in the tidal cache plugin, which is typically /var/cache/upmpdcli/tidal.

 The configuration variables are further described in the configuration section